fenago/ml-scikit-keras-tensorflow/labs/lab_13.md

 are called *messages*.

 ^[7](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch13.html#idm45728458471080-marker){.totri-footnote}^
-This chapter contains the bare minimum you need to know about protobufs to use TFRecords.
+This lab contains the bare minimum you need to know about protobufs to use TFRecords.
 To learn more about protobufs, please visit [*https://homl.info/protobuf*](https://homl.info/protobuf).